GunnamV/sdss/README.md

 **Readme Splunk Deployment Server Service** -  Microk8s/Kubernetes cluster strategy + MetalLB

-This deployment is currently tested with Ubuntu 18.04 using microk8s version 1.19
+This deployment is currently tested with Ubuntu 18.04 using microk8s version 1.19 there are 2 versions

+* mdsv1 - complete working single-node deployment using hostMapped paths for app/config data
+* sdssv1 - WIP/POC with NFS mappings for app/config data & HA compatibilities

 **scripts** - Run in order & follow echo statements as needed
  * build_microk8s_1.19.sh - build script to deploy a microk8s cluster & kubectl for a single node but with HA as an available option